SoCraTesUK/socrates-uk/tickets.md

 {% include_relative links.md %}

 ### Our invitation
 Join us for another year of SoCraTes UK happening on {{ site.event_details.date }}!
-The event is currently hosted online.
+The event is hosted at [Alexandra House, Swindon, UK][location] which is surrounded by 2 acres of landscaped grounds and forest, delivering tranquil setting and backdrop.

-One full day of [Open Space Unconference][open_space_unconference] plus extra time for getting to know fellow crafters from all experience levels.
+Two full day of [Open Space Unconference][open_space_unconference] plus extra time for getting to know fellow crafters from all experience levels.

+We will allocate tickets on a first-come first-serve basis.

 Scroll down for more information, especially our [Code of Conduct][coc_page] and Priority Tickets.

 ### What’s included in the price?

-The ticket includes access to the tools used to run the open space online, such as Zoom and Notions.

-The ticket price covers the cost of running these tools and we do not make any profit from it.
+The ticket includes the booked room, breakfast, lunch and dinner.
+Biscuits, coffee, tea and water will be available throughout the day.
+Drinks at the bar are **not** included.

+We do not make any profit from the ticket price.
+The price might be reduced by [sponsorships][sponsorship_page], so make sure to spread the word so all attendees can benefit from cheaper tickets!

+Food that respects your dietary preferences will be provided Thursday dinner till Sunday lunch.
+Water, tea, coffee and refreshments and the accommodation in beautiful rooms in the house itself is included.

+The venue has amazing grounds to relax and wander in and boast a gym, sauna, steam room, indoor pool and tennis court if you fancy.

 ### What if I don’t know anyone in the crafter community?

 A new group can be intimidating, but we hope you give SoCraTes a try.
 The SoCraTes community aims to be open and inclusive to everyone.
 In addition, we are hoping to provide some [Conference Buddies][conference_buddies] so you can attend together.

 <br>